why you aren’t right for a boudoir photo session and why that doesn’t matter

 Yep, you read that title right.
 You aren’t right for a boudoir photo session.
 No one is.
-But what’s that bit about not mattering.
-We’ll get to why that doesn’t matter shortly.
+But what’s that bit about not mattering?
+I’ll get to why that doesn’t matter shortly.

 You just can’t get photos taken at your current weight.
 That would be obscene.
 Don’t even think about it.